Welcoming guests into your home is a wonderful way to show hospitality.

 Layer the bed with a fitted sheet, flat sheet, and plush duvet or comforter.
 Add extra warmth and coziness with a lightweight quilt or blanket folded at the foot of the bed.

 Add different types of pillows to your guest bed.
-Mix firm and soft options to suit various preferences.
 Include a couple of standard pillows, a few decorative ones, and maybe a body pillow.

 Don’t forget to use clean, fresh pillowcases.
 Soft, high-quality fabrics will make your visitors feel pampered.
 With a range of pillows, your guests can create their perfect sleep setup.